ethanp33/BLAST/README.md

 ## 1. Using the download function
 The download function is used to download FASTA files containing sequences from a text file contaning a line seperated text file containing a list of species names.
 For the download function, you can find the example file here: `\examples\nematode_names.txt`.
 As you can see, it contains line-seperated names of species we would like to download the sequences of:
 - ![image](https://user-images.githubusercontent.com/62312637/200751704-a4629d0f-a566-4ba6-bcfa-39969e193079.png)
+1. Select option 1 in the main menu by typing `1` and hitting enter:

+## 2. Using the remove duplicate sequences function
+The remove duplicate sequence function is used to remove FASTA files containing sequences in a directory given they have the same nucleotide sequence and country of origin.
+1. Select option 2 in the main menu by typing `2` and hitting enter:
+2.